artste/testcell/README.md

     dict_keys(['__builtins__'])

-With `%%testcelln` inside the cell, you’ll be able to access only to `__builtins__` (aka: standard python’s functions). **It behaves like a notebook-in-notebook**.
+With `%%testcelln` inside the cell, you’ll be able to access only `__builtins__` (aka: standard python’s functions). **It behaves like a notebook-in-notebook**.